 Till Brönner, born 1971, has become Germany´s most successful Jazz musician in history.
 Although considered as „trumpet virtuoso“ his exceptional sensitivity for sound and melody next to his singing brought him the reputation of being the "German Chet Baker".
 Brönner stems from a family of musicians and enjoyed a classical education followed by a study of the jazz trumpet at Cologne’s Music Academy.
 Throughout his career he has worked with greats from the Jazz and Pop world like Dave Brubeck, Herbie Hancock, Annie Lennox, George Benson, Hildegard Knef, Kurt Elling, Carla Bruni, Nena, Michael Brecker, Al Di Meola, Chaka Khan, Natalie Cole, Mark Murphy, Al Jarreau, Take6, Ernie Watts, Michael Franks to name but a few.
-In April 2016 he was invited to the White House in Washington to perform at the International Jazz Day hosted by President Barack Obama.
+In April 2016 he was invited to the White House in Washington to perform at the annual International Jazz Day by Unesco - hosted by President Barack Obama.